 - My Account

 *On this date in 1934, Jackie Wilson was born.
-He was an African American soul singer.
+He was a Black soul singer.

 Born Jack Leroy Wilson in Detroit, Michigan, he was well known in the R&B arena in his early years.
 In 1953 he replaced Clyde McPhatter in the group Billy Ward & the Dominoes, one of the top R&B vocal groups of the '50s.
 Wilson had his first big R&B hit in late 1956 with 'Reet Petite', which was co-written by Detroit songwriter Berry Gordy, Jr. Gordy would also help write a few other hits for Wilson in the late '50s, To Be Loved, Lonely Teardrops, That's Why (I Love You So), and I'll Be Satisfied.